Last updated July 19, 2026

 13. Contact

-Privacy questions, data requests, and security concerns can be submitted through the Contact page.
+Privacy questions, data requests, and security concerns can be sent to contact@informon.com or submitted through the Contact page.
+The data controller is DeepDive Solna AB, Sweden.